-A smarter future: the smart grid energy revolution
+A smarter future: the smart energy system revolution

 We've got smart TVs, smart phones and even smart motorways.
-Now it's the turn of our energy grid to get smarter.
+Now it's the turn of our energy system to get smarter.

-As part of an exciting energy revolution that's under way in Great Britain, a new smart grid is being developed that will use digital technology to actively monitor what electricity the country needs, when it needs it - then suppliers can generate enough to meet demand.
-Smart meters are key to a modern smart grid because they'll gather the information the grid requires to react to the amount of energy needed.
-This means the grid will be more flexible in actively managing supply and demand.
+As part of an exciting energy revolution that's under way in Great Britain, a new smart energy system is being developed that will use digital technology to actively monitor what electricity the country needs, when it needs it - then suppliers can generate enough to meet demand.
+Smart meters are key to a modern smart energy system because they'll gather the information the energy networks require to react to the amount of energy needed.
+This means the system will be more flexible in actively managing supply and demand.

 Why do we need one?

-Our current energy grid simply can’t map the demands from homes and businesses accurately, so a lot of energy goes to waste.
-A smart grid, working with smart meters, will help reduce waste because it will know precisely where to direct our valuable resources.
+Our current energy system simply can’t map the demands from homes and businesses accurately, so a lot of energy goes to waste.
+A smart energy system, working with smart meters, will help reduce waste because it will know precisely where to direct our valuable resources.
 For example, if London's energy use peaks between 8pm and 10pm, and Newcastle's peaks between 7pm and 9pm, then resources can be redistributed to reflect this.

 A smart solution